• Skip to main content

 Target training is when you teach your cat to touch a target (like a target stick or your finger) for a reward.
 Whether you use your finger or a target stick, you can use this skill to lead your cat in certain directions.
 Say you want to lead your cat around a mud puddle, for example.

-Getting in and out of carrier/backpack/stroller on command
+Getting in and out of carrier/backpack/stroller on cue

 Your cat’s backpack or stroller is one of the most useful tools for adventuring.
 If you train your cat to jump in on command, you can ideally utilize that skill in emergency situations or just when you need your cat to quickly get in their backpack/stroller.
 That way you don’t have to fight your cat to get them inside.